cybertraining-dsc/fa20-523-305/project/project.md

 ### October 26

 - Further EDA (make charts more presentable)
+- Create pipeline to clean and manipulate data from raw
 - Create multiple data sets that allow for the training data to include the past N days of weather
 - Brainstorm ideas for feature engineering and build features
 - Test various ML methods using scikit-learn to get an early idea of possible models, and to have a baseline for comparison